ItsMe-RiiK/Sura/README.md

 ## Download and Install (Pre-compiled)

-Sura is distributed as a portable AppImage.
+Sura distributed as a portable AppImage.
 You can install it directly from your terminal using our web installer script:

 ```bash
 curl -sL https://raw.githubusercontent.com/ItsMe-RiiK/sura/main/scripts/install.sh | bash